luizomf/clean-architecture-api-boilerplate/README.md

 **Disclaimer:** this API may change a lot since it's still under development.
-Feel free to help me create the best boilerplate possible.
+Feel free to help me to create the best boilerplate possible.

 # Clean Architecture API with TypeScript